jahelsantiago/aider/MACHEIGHT-README.md

 The unusual behavior is that the applications hang for more time when the invalid command `/show-chat-history` is typed compared with commands as `/close` or `/report` are entered.

-Can you rectify this reported issue and fix it?
+Rectify the reported issue and fix it.

 ## Second task